texfaq/texfaq.github.io/FAQ-nopageno.md

 ```
 which will also suppress the printing of the page number.

-Neither of these ''suppress the page number'' techniques touches the
+Neither of these "suppress the page number" techniques touches the
 page style in use; in practice this means they don't make sense unless
 you are using `\pagestyle{plain}`